Notice

 AssetRepository

-The AssetRepository is a component responsible for storing and getting assets from database.
+The AssetRepository is a component responsible for storing and getting assets from the database.

 BPNRepository